ardlal1989/fetchibmclJSP/README.md

 A> Generate IBM Cloud Access key and Secret key (Include HMAC while generating credentials)

 B>To install/deploy on Openshift, all that was needed was an accessible Openshift Web Console and oc cli.

 To create application war and then dockerize it, below is what is needed:

-1>Spring Boot/Eclipse or any other IDE which supports Maven projects.- (To make any customizations if you want or to run in local or create war from IDE)
+1>Spring Boot/Eclipse or any other IDE which supports Maven projects.- (To make any customizations if one wants or to run in local or create war from IDE)

 2>Maven installed in local (To build a war)

-3>Docker installed in local(If you want to use the docker approach)- To create a container image and push the same in an image registry, which can later be used for deployment.
+3>Docker installed in local(If one wants to use the docker approach)- To create a container image and push the same in an image registry, which can later be used for deployment.

 # Steps to Install

-I deployed it on Openshift.
+This deployment was done on Openshift.
 Here are the steps:

 1>Go to Openshift WebConsole